DaydreamDevelopment/megan-girard/_posts/2017-03-10-makerspace.md

 * Bring in your novel to laser cut your symbol into
 * Write up the scope of why you decided to choose your symbol and how it relates to the novel/your feelings/your thoughts/your beliefs.

-Below you will find a rubric and a screencast of an overview on how the Inkscape software works.&nbsp;
+Below you will find a rubric and a screencast of an overview on how the Inkscape software works.

 ![](/uploads/versions/screen-shot-2017-03-06-at-11-27-37-am---x----695-638x---.png)